 Below: just look at all that amazing deadwood…makes my mouth water!

-Below: Carefully removing the soil from the outer layers of the rootball and removing all the thick and by now dead stumps, that were left from collecting the tree all those years ago.
+Below: Carefully removing the soil from the outer layers of the rootball and removing all the thick and by now dead stumps, that was left from collecting the tree all those years ago.

 Below: Carefully removing the old soil from between the tender small roots.